 Skip to main content

-The demand for support through the Inclusion Support Program has resulted in an unprecedented high volume of applications being submitted for IDF Subsidy for an Additional Educator.
-Applications are being assessed in line with the ISP Guidelines, as efficiently as possible, but unfortunately this is currently not within the usual timeframes.
+The demand for support through the Inclusion Support Program has resulted in a high volume of applications being submitted for IDF Subsidy for an Additional Educator.
+Applications are being assessed as efficiently as possible, but unfortunately this is currently not within the usual timeframes.
 Thank you for your patience at this time.

 Please go to the Important Information page for further information and updates.